antixenoinitiative/axiwiki/builds.md

 ### Type-10 Defender

 [**Type-10 EDSY Build**](https://edsy.org/s/vsBBqw3)
-- Outclasses by the Anaconda in pretty much every way
+- Outclassed by the Anaconda in pretty much every way
 - Some people just really like flying this ship, for some reason.
 So here it is.